AlexFloareaVT/Alex_Floarea_DS/README.md

 ***

 ## Notes
 This voicebank was trained with the "Multi-Dict" branch of DiffSinger.
-This **is** supported by the current beta of OpenUTAU, but language tags are not automatically added to phonemizer output.
-As a workaround the dsdict.yaml file for each language has replacements added so that raw phonemiser outputs have the language tags added.
-This does **not** add them to phoneme hints contained within "[ ]" so you will need to add those manually.
+This is supported by the current beta of OpenUTAU.
 The following is a list of language tags used by "Alex Floarea -ETERNAL- for DiffSinger":

 | Language | Tag |
 | :----- | ---: |